nhsx/au-data-engineering/docs/source/adfpipelines.rst

         }
     }

-Python code to sequentially run databricks notebook paths specified in a JSON config file from a databricks orchestrator notebook.
+Python code to sequentially run databricks notebook paths specified in a `.json` config file from a databricks orchestrator notebook.

 .. code:: python